 - Touch 7 – Follow up with a call or email or both.

-If they haven’t responded to ANYTHING, it might be time to say good-bye to that prospect.
-If they engage, then move them into your warm prospect list and take a new approach.
+If they have not responded to any of the touches, it might be time to say goodbye to that prospect.
+If they engage, then move them into your warm prospect list.

-The NUMBER ONE, most important thing about a campaign like this is ensuring you’ve got an effective tracking system for activity and assigning follow-up tasks that does not rely solely on your brain, a notepad, whiteboard, or Excel.
-Having a free CRM to help you keep up with this is better than using these manual tracking methods.
+The important thing about a campaign like this is ensuring you have an effective tracking system for activity and assigning follow-up tasks that do not rely solely on your brain, a notepad, whiteboard, or Excel.
+Having a CRM to help you keep up with this is better than using manual tracking methods.

-Lastly, make sure you follow through with it and measure the success of your campaign to see how well it went.
-Otherwise, there’s nothing to change for the next time.
+Make sure you follow through and measure the success of your campaign to see how well it went.